uio-bmi/immuneML/docs/source/galaxy/galaxy_dataset.rst

 In Galaxy, an immuneML dataset is simply a Galaxy collection containing all relevant files (including an optional metadata file).
 The `Create dataset <https://galaxy.immuneml.uio.no/root?tool_id=immune_ml_dataset>`_ Galaxy tool allows users to import data from various formats and create immuneML datasets in Galaxy.
-These datasets are in an optimized binary (Pickle) format, which reduces the time needed to read the data into immuneML.
+These datasets are in an optimized binary (Pickle) format, which reduces the time needed to read the data into immuneML, and ensures that you can quickly import the dataset into Galaxy tools without having to repeatedly specify the import parameters.

 Before creating a dataset, the relevant data files must first be uploaded to the Galaxy interface.
 This can be done either by uploading files from your local computer (use the 'Upload file' tool under the 'Get local data' menu), or by fetching